Chaddesden: Demography

 The population at the 2011 census was 13,413, with 93.7% White British (compared to 75.3% for Derby as a whole).

 Economy

 The area is primarily residential, with some retail development.
-Wyvern Retail Park has a Sainsbury's superstore incorporating an Argos store, Homebase, Halfords, Boots, Co op lexington Carpetright, Next, Tapi, Home Bargains, Costa Drive-Thru and a 24 Hour McDonald's.
-The Food Warehouse by Iceland opened in October 2020.
+The Wyvern Retail Park has a Sainsbury's superstore incorporating an Argos store, Matalan, Halfords, Boots, PureGym, Next, Tapi Carpets, Home Bargains, Costa Coffee Drive-Thru, McDonald's, and The Food Warehouse.

 Culture and community

 Public facilities in Chaddesden include a public library, and a 22 ha park.
 Chaddesden village centre has many amenities including a stores, restaurants, an estate agency, chemist, vets, travel agent, newsagent, hairdresser, optician, two public houses and a 29-bedroom hotel.

 Chaddesden Wood and Lime Lane Wood have been designated a Local Nature Reserve.

 Landmarks

 The Wilmot family lived at Chaddesden Hall, which was demolished in the 1920s when the Wilmot family sold its estate.
 The grounds are a well used park.
 The lodge and the entrance to the grave yard on Nottingham Road were designed by H. I. Stevens around 1854.
 The Wilmot family name still appears in the names of local businesses, including the Wilmot Service Station on Morley Road and their family crest on the former Wilmot Arms Public House (Now the Steaming Billy) at the junction of Morley Road, Chaddesden Lane and Wood Road.